mzhang-aspira/graphql-demo/README.md

 ## NodeJS and NPM version

-Please upgrade your nodeJS to version v22.14.0, npm to version 11.2.0
+Please upgrade your NodeJS and npm to below version(suggest use nvm to manage node version):
+$ node -v && npm -v
+v22.14.0
+10.9.2

 ## Troubleshoot